juanfran/gulp-scss-lint/README.md

 If you use gulp-watch set endless to true.

+#### verbose

+- Type: Boolean
+- Default: false

+If you want to see the executed scss-lint command for debugging purposes, set this to true.

 ## Excluding

 To exclude files you should use the gulp.src ignore format '!filePath''